 A G7 telephone conference was arranged after worries of another U.S. recession and concern about the euro zone debt crisis hit global stocks and pushed the yen up near record highs, as investors sought the currency as a safe haven.

 The yen's spike prompted Japan to sell 4.6 trillion yen ($59 billion) in the currency market last week and the BOJ to ease monetary policy to alleviate the pain to the export-reliant economy.

 But the moves have failed to push the dollar sustainably above 80 yen -- the rate on which many manufacturers have based their earnings forecasts for the current fiscal year.
 It stood around 77.80 yen on Monday.

-He didn't comment on whether they discussed the possibility of joint currency intervention to support the dollar, but said Japan asked its G7 counterparts for their statement to make a clear mention of "issues related to the currency market."
+He did not comment on whether they discussed the possibility of joint currency intervention to support the dollar, but said Japan asked its G7 counterparts for their statement to make a clear mention of issues related to the currency market.

 Japan's central bank refrained from draining funds that entered the market through last week's yen-selling intervention, thereby amplifying the effect of intervention and monetary easing.